Menu Close

 History

-In 1971, a concerned group of community organizers in Berwyn received state funds to create a three-year project known as the Youth In Crisis Project.
-That initial project provided crisis intervention for homeless youth, drug abuse counseling and support services for underserved teens in the west suburban area.
-Housed in a small office at MacNeal Hospital, the project proved successful enough that in 1974, organizers incorporated as an independent non-profit charitable organization known as West Suburban Youth Outreach, Inc.
+In 1971, a group of concerned community organizers in Berwyn received state funding to launch a three-year initiative called the Youth In Crisis Project.
+This program provided crisis intervention for homeless youth, drug abuse counseling, and support services for underserved teens in the western suburbs.
+Operating out of a small office at MacNeal Hospital, the project quickly proved successful.
+By 1974, the organizers incorporated as an independent nonprofit, West Suburban Youth Outreach, Inc.

-In 1975, the name was changed to Youth In Crisis, Inc., and by 1978, the agency moved into its own facility in a residential Berwyn neighborhood.
-Over the next three decades, this agency continued to evolve and expand services that would reach more and more young people in trouble with police, involved with gangs, or experiencing problems at home, in school, or in the community.
-Over the next three decades, services were expanded to help teens involved with the police, street-gangs, and school truancy.
+In 1975, the organization changed its name to Youth In Crisis, Inc., and by 1978, it had moved into its own facility in a residential Berwyn neighborhood.
+Over the next three decades, the agency continued to grow and expand its services, reaching more young people facing challenges such as involvement with police, street gangs, school truancy, and difficulties at home, in school, or within the community.